1999–2000 Slovak Cup

 The 1999–2000 Slovak Cup was the 31st season of Slovakia's annual knock-out cup competition and the seventh since the independence of Slovakia.
-It began on 25 July 1999 with Preliminary round and ended on 8 May 2000 with the Final.
+It began on 25 July 1999 with the matches of preliminary round and ended on 8 May 2000 with the final.
 The winners of the competition earned a place in the first round of the UEFA Cup.
 Slovan Bratislava were the defending champions.

 Preliminary round

 The first legs were played on 25 July 1999.
 The second legs were played on 4 August 1999.